sieve-data/tbpn-twitter-bot/README.md

 You will also need to download the TBPN overlay, you can get that from this [link](https://storage.googleapis.com/sieve-public-data/overlay.mov).
 Put this in the folder directory.

-Set the voice ids from elevenlabs for your hosts on elevenlabs in `podcast_utils.py`:
+Set the voice IDs from Elevenlabs to the voices you want in `podcast_utils.py`:

 ```python
 jordi_voice_id = "Tw6MHQ70AkrkqFDf75BN"